obi-a/uptime_monitor/README.md

            [{div: {class: "box_content"}}, [includes_text: "SouthMunn is a Website"]] ]
 ```
-Text validations can be used on html elements that can contain text namely title, div, and span.
+Text validations can be used on html elements that can contain text like title, div, span, h1, h2 etc.

 ####Actions
 Validations can also include actions.
-The actions are performed on the html elements.
-Example to set a text field value
+The actions are performed on the html element after it is validated.
+Example to set a text field's value
 ```ruby
 exists?: [
             [{text_field: {id: "username"}}, [set: "admin"]]